grasmanek94/NFS-CheatMod/README.txt

 Go to PC #2 , go in-game, hit MENU+END to enable listening, NFS will freeze.

-Go to PC #1 , go in-game, hit MENU+HOME to start sending, NFS will nfreeze on PC 2
+Go to PC #1 , go in-game, hit MENU+HOME to start sending, NFS will unfreeze on PC 2

 make sure you change the destination PC in the source and recompile.